pivotal/docs-tap/authn-authz/pinniped-install-guide-private-ca.hbs.md

 Meet these prerequisites:

-* Install the package `certmanager`.
+- Install the package `certmanager`.
 This is included in Tanzu Application Platform.
-* Install the package `contour`.
+- Install the package `contour`.
 This is included in Tanzu Application Platform.
-* Create a `workspace` directory to function as your workspace.
+- Create a `workspace` directory to function as your workspace.

 ## <a id="env-plan"></a>Environment planning

-If you are running Tanzu Application Platform on a single cluster, both components `Pinniped Supervisor` and `Pinniped Concierge` are installed to this cluster.
+If you run Tanzu Application Platform on a single cluster, both components `Pinniped Supervisor` and `Pinniped Concierge` are installed to this cluster.

-When running a multicluster setup you must decide which cluster to deploy the Supervisor onto.
+When running a multicluster setup, you must decide which cluster to deploy the Supervisor onto.
 Furthermore, every cluster must have the Concierge deployed.
 `Pinniped Supervisor` is supposed to run as a central component that is consumed by potentially multiple `Pinniped Concierge` instances.
 That means that a `Pinniped Supervisor` must be deployed to a single cluster that meets the [prerequisites](#prereqs).
 In the current Tanzu Application Platform, the `view cluster` is a good place for it, because it is defined as a central single instance cluster.
 For more information, see [Overview of multicluster Tanzu Application Platform](../multicluster/about.md).

-In contrast, the `Pinniped Concierge` must be deployed to every cluster that you want to enable authentication for, including the `view cluster` itself.
+In contrast, you must deploy the `Pinniped Concierge` to every cluster that you want to enable authentication for, including the `view cluster` itself.

-See the following diagram showing a possible deployment model.
+See the following diagram for a possible deployment model:
 ![Diagram showing the multicluster topology, where Pinniped Supervisor is deployed to View Cluster, and Pinniped Concierge instances are deployed across View, Build, and Run cluster.](../images/auth-pinniped-multi-cluster.jpg)

-For more information about the Pinniped architecture and deployment model, see the [Pinniped Documentation](https://pinniped.dev/docs/background/architecture/).
+For more information about the Pinniped architecture and deployment model, see [Pinniped documentation](https://pinniped.dev/docs/background/architecture/).

 ## <a id="install-pinniped-super"></a>Install Pinniped Supervisor